The tale of Sir Gawain

 Why is Sir Gawain and the Green Knight important?

 This poem consists of 2530 lines that are arranged into 101 stanzas.
 It is commonly considered to be a part of the 14th century "Alliterative Revival" and is written in a language dialect that is from the English northwest Midlands estimated to be in the vicinity of Lancashire, Cheshire and Derbyshire.
-As such, the "Pearl Poet" (most common designation for Sir Gawain and the Green Knight's unknown author) is classified as a "northern poet" in contrast to, for example, a "southern poet" like Geoffrey Chaucer.
+As such, the "Pearl Poet" (most common designation for Sir Gawain and the Green Knight's unknown author, though he is also referred to by some as "the Gawain Poet") is classified as a "northern poet" in contrast to, for example, a "southern poet" like Geoffrey Chaucer.